musty-codified/ProphiusLimitedAssessment/README.md

 ```
 maven clean compile
 ```
-This will compile the project.
+This will compile the project and reveal any error or bug it might have.
 ```
-maven package
+maven install
 ```
-This will package the application and generate the Jar file Next, to run the Spring Boot app from a command line you can use the java -jar command and the name of the jar file.
+This will package the application into an executable Jar file that resides in a target folder created by maven.
+Run the Spring Boot app from the command line using the java -jar followed by the name of the jar file.
+Note: You can copy this jar file into a different folder and run it.
+Just as you could take it and deploy it in a remote server
 ```
 java -jar target/ProphiusLimitedAssessment-0.0.1-SNAPSHOT.jar
 ```

-You can also use Maven plugin to run the app.
-Use the below example to run your Spring Boot app with Maven plugin :
+Alternatively, run the app using Maven plugin:
 ```
 mvn spring-boot:run
 ```